enqueuezero/site/layered-architecture.md

 The layered architecture has several other names, such as [onion architecture], [the clean architecture], n-tier architecture, multi-layered architecture, multi-tier architecture, etc. It requires the components of the application organized layer by layer, in which only the upstream layer can make calls to the downstream layers.

+It's the de-facto architecture style of modern web applications.
+Layered architecture matches to the well-known "single responsibility principle".

 ## Concepts

 ### Layer